jamesawo/java-spring-boot-projects/README.md

 # Java Spring Boot Projects

 Welcome to my Java Spring Boot Projects repository!
-This collection of projects aims to showcase some of my experience in Spring and Spring Boot framework.
+This collection of projects aims to showcase some of my Spring project and experience in Spring and Spring Boot framework.

 ## What is Spring?